 How to: Access Windows SharePoint Services Site Administration

-Site administration is separate from the Windows SharePoint Services Central Administration, which you access through the SharePoint Central Administration tool.
+Site administration is separate from Windows SharePoint Services Central Administration, accessed through the SharePoint Central Administration tool.

 Open Internet Explorer.

-To add a member to the SharePoint administrators group in Windows SharePoint Services 2.0
+To add a member to the SharePoint Administration group

-On the server that hosts Windows SharePoint Services 2.0, click Start, point to Administrative Tools, and then click SharePoint Central Administration.
+On the Team Foundation application-tier, click Start, point to Administrative Tools, and then click SharePoint Central Administration.

 In Central Administration, click Set SharePoint Administration Group.

-In Set SharePoint Administration Group, type the account name of the group.
+In Set SharePoint Administration Group, type group account name and the domain (if appropriate).

-You can add only one domain group or user to the SharePoint Administration group.
+You can only add one domain group or user to the SharePoint Administration group.
 You cannot add a local group.
-However, members of the Local Administrators group on the server can also perform administration tasks for Windows SharePoint Services 2.0.
+However, members of the Local Administrators group on the server can also perform administration tasks for Windows SharePoint Services products and technologies.